Why are Aztec Tattoos so Popular?

 It was a sign of ultimate respect for their accomplishments.

-That way, everyone could instantly identify their rank in the tribe by simply looking at that person’s tattoos and show that respect to that member of the tribe.
+That way, everyone could instantly identify their rank in the tribe by simply looking at that person’s tattoos and showing that respect to that member of the tribe.

 Aztec tattoos, as we mentioned, are mainly in black or grey ink and typically have some form of a tribal pattern.